MSallermann/chemfit/docs/src/installation.rst

     The pip install **does not** install the SCME 2.0 code for you.

 .. note::
-    Even **without the SCME code**, you can still use everything this package provides, except the :py:mod:`scme_fitting.scme_factories` module.
+    Even **without the SCME code**, you can still use everything this package provides, except the :py:mod:`chemfit.scme_factories` module.

 =============================
 Installing the SCME 2.0 code